dinokey/kong-dbless-example/Deploy_Kong_REST.md

 ## Run Kong Gateway
 ### 1. Run simple REST Service.

+This is optional step, if you already have gRPC app running in server.
+Then you can skip this one.

 This repo already provide simple REST Service, just open terminal in `member-app` folder, and run command
 ```shell